 I also just watched Karen Sandler’s LCA talk, which I can’t recommend highly enough.
 It is more expansive than a short talk she gave last year at OSCON based on her paper Killed by Code: Software Transparency in Implantable Medical Devices.

 I frequently complain that free/libre/open software and nearby aren’t taken seriously as being important to a free and otherwise good society and that advocates have completely failed to demonstrate this importance.
-Well, much more is needed, but the above talks give me hope, and getting Appelbaum and Sandler in front of as many people as possible would be great progress.
+Well, much more is needed, but the above talks give me hope, and Sandler in front of as many people as possible would be great progress.